val-verde/shared-mime-info/HACKING.md

 - Run `ninja shared-mime-info-pot`, `./po/check_translations.sh` and
   `./po/update_translations.sh` before release
-- Upload to shared-mime-info gitlab
+- Commit and push to shared-mime-info gitlab
+- Update version number in `meson.build`
+- Add changelog to `NEWS`
+- Commit, tag and push

 Updating the spec on the website
 --------------------------------